 The Best Soil for Acid-Loving Flowers

-Flowers such as Azalea, Camellias, Japanese Iris, Begonias, Rhododendron, flower bulbs and many other varieties flourish in acidic soils that have a high pH, good water drainage, support root permeability, and provide adequate nutrition.
+Flowers such as Azalea, Camellias, Japanese Iris, Begonias, Rhododendron, flower bulbs and many other varieties flourish in acidic soils that have a low pH, good water drainage, support root permeability, and provide adequate nutrition.
 Some flowers can be a little more fussy when it comes to the pH, however most of these will thrive in a quality soil.
 Our best suggestion is the Rhododendron Mix.

 Rhododendron Mix is a mixture of Mini Mulch Fir Bark, Small Fir Bark, Horticulture Lava, and Organic Diestel Compost.
 Amend your planting hole with equal parts native soil and Rhododendron Mix.
 For areas with heavy clay soil, plant the Rhododendrons a little higher than the grade.
 This will provide better drainage and aeration.